easybuilders/easybuild-docs/docs/extended-dry-run.md

 == COMPLETED: Installation ended successfully

-Important note: the actual build & install procedure that will be performed may diverge (slightly) from what is outlined above, due to conditions in the easyblock which are incorrectly handled in a dry run.
+Important note: the actual build & install procedure that will be performed may diverge (slightly) from what is outlined above, due to conditions in the simpleblock which are incorrectly handled in a dry run.
 Any errors that may occur are ignored and reported as warnings, on a per-step basis.
 Please be aware of this, and only use the information above for quick debugging purposes.